Skip to main content

 Working together through simulation in the operating room!

-From September 9 to 13, innovative interprofessional training takes place to prepare medical students, operating room nurses and engineers for the challenges of the operating room.
-Organized at the NORSIMS simulation center and the health research training center ( PFRS ), this immersive week will teach them technical gestures, hygiene measures and safety practices, through theoretical courses, simulation workshops and a Hackathon.
+From September 9th to 13th, an innovative interprofessional training program will take place to prepare medical students, operating room nurses, and engineers for the challenges of the operating room.
+Organized at the NORSIMS simulation center and the Health Research Training Center ( PFRS ), this immersive week will teach them technical skills, hygiene measures, and safety practices through theoretical courses, simulation workshops, and a Hackathon.

-The operating room, a complex and codified multi-professional universe
+The operating room, a complex and codified multi-professional environment

-The operating room is a complex and codified multi-professional environment with a high level of risk.
-During his first internship, the student, lacking specific initial training, has difficulty finding his place.
-He may find himself destabilized, just like the teams who welcome him.
-This is potentially a loss of security for learners and a possible reduction in vocations in the face of an environment that is perceived as hostile at first glance.
+The operating room is a complex, multi-professional environment with a high level of risk and highly codified procedures.
+During their first internship, students, lacking specific prior training, struggle to find their place.
+They may feel unsettled, as may the teams welcoming them.
+This can potentially lead to a loss of security for the students and a possible decrease in interest in pursuing this career, given that the environment may initially seem hostile.

-This training aims to provide the knowledge allowing you to move around safely in an operating room, to know how to carry out certain technical gestures (suture, etc.) and to apply hygiene measures.
+The aim of this training is to provide the knowledge to move safely in an operating room, to know how to perform some technical procedures (suturing, etc.) and to apply hygiene measures.

-The teaching method is done in an immersive manner over 5 days with varied lessons: synthetic theoretical courses over 3 half-days, simulation workshops over 3 half-days and preparation for a Hackathon in the operating room over 2 half-days .
-The last day is reserved for theoretical and practical evaluations.
+The teaching method is immersive and takes place over 5 days with varied instruction: concise theoretical lectures over 3 half-days, simulation workshops over 3 half-days, and preparation for a Hackathon on the operating room over 2 half-days.
+The final day is reserved for theoretical and practical assessments.

-Simulation has become an essential educational tool in the training of healthcare professionals.
-Under the leadership of Dr Benjamin Menahem , digestive surgeon at Caen Normandy University Hospital and teacher-researcher at Caen Normandy University , this specific training is offered to students before they are confronted with the reality of their internship.
-Around fifty learners and around twenty trainers are involved in this seminar dedicated to health simulation.
+Simulation has become an essential teaching tool in the training of healthcare professionals.
+Under the leadership of Dr. Benjamin Menahem , a digestive surgeon at Caen Normandy University Hospital and a lecturer-researcher at Caen Normandy University , this specialized training is offered to students before they encounter the realities of their clinical placements.
+Approximately fifty students and twenty instructors participate in this seminar dedicated to simulation in healthcare.

-This training is a course made up of several workshops designed to develop the skills essential to optimized patient care, both in terms of relationships and procedural skills.
+This training is a course composed of several workshops designed to develop the essential skills for optimized patient care, both in terms of interpersonal skills and procedural skills.

-NORSIMS university hospital simulation center , and the University Multimedia Teaching Center (CEMU), students will be able to train in teams in know-how and skills, which constitutes a real gain in efficiency in the care practices.
+NORSIMS hospital-university simulation center , and the University Multimedia Teaching Center (CEMU), students will be able to train in teams in know-how and interpersonal skills, which constitutes a real gain in efficiency in care practices.

 CS 30001